ttudorandrei/DevOps/README.md

   sudo apt-get install nginx -y
   ```

-- add the next block of code in your `vagrantfile` file.
+- add the next block of code in your `vagrantfile` file to add current folder in the VM when creating it.

   ```
   # sync folder       , localhost path, path for vm